 The lands in these categories are typically located in the few scattered clusters of estate-sized lots that exist throughout the Mountains.
 These lands are appropriate in areas with slopes of less than 25 percent.
 The properties have domestic water but no other services.
 The principal permitted use in the Rural Residential categories is low-density single-family detached homes in a setting consistent with this LUP's definition of "rural" area.
 Clustering may be useful in providing community open space and protecting natural resources.
-Other permitted uses - which must be consistent with all development standards - include: equestrian uses, limited agricultural uses, retreats, convents, monasteries, public recreation areas and facilities, trails, hostels, tent camps, campgrounds, bed-and-breakfast facilities.
-Existing State-permitted mobilehome parks are deemed consistent with the Rural Residential sub-category in which they are located, and if destroyed may be rebuilt to their original State- permitted densities.
+Other permitted uses - which must be consistent with all development standards - include: equestrian uses, limited agricultural uses, retreats, convents, monasteries, public recreation areas and facilities, trails, hostels, tent camps, campgrounds, bed-and-breakfast facilities, water tanks, public and local-serving private schools, and telecommunications facilities.
+Existing State-permitted mobilehome parks are deemed consistent with the Rural Residential sub-category in which they are located, and if destroyed may be rebuilt to their original State-permitted densities.
 Rebuilt mobilehome parks must comply with all current LUP policies; redevelopment to other uses must be consistent with the underlying land use category.
 The following Rural Residential categories are designated on the Land Use Map: